varjagg/varjagg.github.io/_posts/2024-05-01-worlds-loudest-lisp-program.md

 ![Design iterations](/images/loudest-lisp-program/iterations.png)

-Our primary CL implementation is Lispworks.
+Our primary CL implementation is [LispWorks](https://www.lispworks.com).
 There are some practical reasons for that.

 * Its tree shaker is really good.
 This allows our binaries to run on a system with 128 Mb RAM with room to spare, which at the scale of thousands devices manufactured helps keep the costs down.
 * It officially supports ARM32 with POSIX threads, something only it and CCL did at the time.